 Esther Dankwah is a professional athlete, Olympic champion and sports coach.
 She facilitates one-on-one workshops and training for Ghanaian athletes in the Netherlands and in Ghana.
 The athlete has organized training courses for Legon University and Metro TV in Ghana and she is part of The Hague Athletics, one of Holland’s largest sports club for athletic training.

 Esther observed a lack of a general professional standard in personal training during her frequent visits to Ghana.
-The athlete is setting up the Esther Dankwah Academy, a certified physical training school for upgrading the skills of personal trainers while education the Ghanaian population on exercise.
+The athlete is setting up the Esther Dankwah Academy, a certified physical training school for upgrading the skills of personal trainers while educating the Ghanaian population on exercise.
 The academy will also facilitate personal training at an affordable price to help improve the access of Ghanaians to professional training.

 Esther Dankwah is part of five entrepreneurs who won a 10-day validation trip to Ghana at the GBT Pitch Event on the 23rd of March at the Netherlands Enterprise Agency in the Netherlands.